 My response to higher risk assessments is to perform certain substantive procedures: namely, confirming investments, testing investment reconciliations, testing values, and vetting investment disclosures.

 And finally, it’s time to determine your substantive procedures in light of your identified risks.

 I don’t normally test controls related to investments.
 If controls are tested and you determine they are effective, then some of the substantive procedures may not be necessary.

 My investments work papers normally include the following:

 Now you know how to audit investments.

-Next, we’ll see how to audit plant, property and equipment.
+Next, we’ll see how to audit payables and expenses.

 Get my free accounting and auditing digest with the latest content.

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.
 He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.
 Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
 In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.